electron/electron/docs/styleguide.md

   | `BLANK LINE`                | `​`                                |

 * Use two spaces for indentation in the YAML.
-* Keep change descriptions concise.
+* Keep change descriptions concise - favor using the release notes from the associated PR whenever possible.
   * Developers can always view the breaking changes document or linked pull request for more details.